futbolpi/futbolpi/README.md

 2. **Guilds Galore:**
    - Choose your guild:
      - **Badge Brigades**: Default guilds created at genesis, where randomness meets camaraderie.
-     - **Premium League Guilds**: Exclusive clubs for those who pay 50 Pi tokens.
+     - **Premium League Guilds**: Exclusive clubs created with 50 Pi tokens.
 Invitations, self-release, or referrals—take your pick!

 3. **Referral Points and Links:**
    - Score referral points when new players join using your link.
 Assist your way to the top!